kui-shell/KuiNotebookBuilder/README.md

 ./build.sh /tmp/bundles $PWD/config.d offline
 ```

+## Live Watching

+If you wish to to live development, use the `watch.sh` script in place
+of `build.sh`.
+Once the watcher is up, you can visit
+`http://localhost:9080`.
+Changes to your notebooks or to your config.d
+entries should be reflected on that web page.

 ## `config.d`: Specifying your list of Notebooks, etc.

 You may find an example configuration directory [here](config.d).
 The